Imagine that you're an employee of Company A.

 Additionally, others maintain that the Hawthorne Experiments themselves were unscientific and couldn't provide any real, tangible conclusions about employee satisfaction.

 This theory is also criticized as being somewhat narrow-sighted, as it didn't account for broader social, economic, and technological factors.
-Peter Drucker, one of the most well-known management thought leaders, said that the experiments focused solely on interpersonal relations without any consideration for the nature of the work itself.
+Peter Drucker, one of the most well-known management thought leaders, said that the experiments focused solely on interpersonal relations without any consideration for employee performance.

 Despite the fact that it's not without its naysayers, the human relations theory does still have merit in the modern workplace.
 But, how can you actually put this management theory into practice in your own work environment?
 Here are five different strategies.